 Category Estimated Useful Life

 Computer equipment and software 3 to 5 Years

-Office furniture and equipment 5 to 10 Years
+Computer equipment and software Office furniture and equipment 5 to 10 Years

 Building 20 Years

 Autos 5 Years

 Assets under capital leases 3 to 10 Years

 Improvements 5 to 10 Years

-The Company capitalizes costs of materials, consultants, and payroll and payroll-related costs for employees incurred in developing internal-use computer software.
+The Company capitalizes costs of materials, consultants, and payroll-related costs for employees incurred in developing internal-use computer software.
 These costs are included with "Computer equipment and software."